Tests for bladder cancer

 For this test, a sample of urine is looked at with a microscope to see if it has any cancer or pre-cancer cells.
 Cytology is also done on any bladder washings taken during a cystoscopy (see below).
 Cytology can help find some cancers, but this test is not perfect.
 Not finding cancer on this test doesn’t always mean you are cancer free.

 If you are having urinary symptoms, this test may be done to see if an infection (rather than cancer) is the cause.
-Infections and bladder cancers can cause similar symptoms.
+Urinary tract infections and bladder cancers can have similar symptoms.
 For a urine culture, a sample of urine is put into a dish in the lab to allow any bacteria that are present to grow.
 It can take time for the bacteria to grow, so it may take a few days to get the results of this test.

 Urine tumor marker tests

 Some doctors find these urine tests useful in looking for bladder cancers, but they may not help in all cases.
 Most doctors feel that cystoscopy is still the best way to find bladder cancer.
-Some of these tests are more helpful when looking for possible recurrence of bladder cancer in someone who has already had it, rather than finding it in the first place.
+Some of these tests are more helpful when looking for a possible recurrence of bladder cancer in someone who has already had it, rather than finding it in the first place.